Questions? Please take a look at our FAQ.

 Submit a request (as of 1 July and before 1 September 2022)

 You will need to submit a request for admission with study delay.
-As of 1 July 2022 you will find the link on this page.
 Please make sure to submit your request before 1 September 2022.

 When submitting the request, you will be requested to upload the following documents:

 - a transcript

 - a statement from your current university stating that your study delay of maximum 15 EC concerns courses/exams that were taking place in academic year 2021-2022 and that your Bachelor’s thesis (or a comparable final assignment) has been finished